Label Inference Attacks against Node-level Vertical Federated GNNs: Conclusions and Future Work

 In Figure~\ref{fig:grad_accuracy_gat}, we show in the first row the accuracy of our attack during the training of the VFL model using the GAT architecture as the local model, and in the second row, the average of the gradients associated with each epoch.

-\section{Potential Defenses: Noise Addition}
+\subsection{Potential Defenses: Noise Addition}

-In Figure~\ref{fig:possible_defense_2}, we show the results obtained using the Laplacian noise addition as a defense against the BlindSage attack.
-The results are similar to the performance of the clipping threshold method (see Figure~\ref{fig:possible_defense_1} in Section~\ref{sec:defense}).
+In Figure~\ref{fig:possible_defense_2}, we show the results obtained using the Laplacian noise addition, clipping, and gradient compression as defenses against the BlindSage attack.
+The results are similar to the performance of the other methods (see Figure~\ref{fig:possible_defense_1} in Section~\ref{sec:defense}).